hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 # Current Project Status - October 2, 2025

+## ✅ MODELEVALUATOR FOUNDATION IMPLEMENTED

+**MAJOR UPDATE**: The ModelEvaluator foundation has been successfully implemented following critical insights from post-mortem analysis.
+This represents a major architectural advancement that prevents the key failure mode identified in pre-mortem analysis: the separation of validation and production code.

 ## ✅ CRITICAL ISSUES RESOLVED

 **UPDATE**: All previously reported critical issues have been **completely resolved**.
 The "data persistence failure" was actually a false alarm caused by incorrect column names in the database sanity check script.